nestjs/docs.nestjs.com/content/techniques/caching.md

 > warning **Warning** `cache-manager` version 4 uses seconds for `TTL (Time-To-Live)`.
 The current version of `cache-manager` (v5) has switched to using milliseconds instead.
 NestJS doesn't convert the value, and simply forwards the ttl you provide to the library.
 In other words:
 > * If using `cache-manager` v4, provide ttl in seconds
 > * If using `cache-manager` v5, provide ttl in milliseconds
-> * Documentation is referring to seconds, since NestJS was released targeting version 4 of cache-manager.

 #### In-memory cache